 d) Require you to attend Family Conferences;

-a) Require you to clean up the graffiti;
+a) Make you clean up the graffiti;

 c) Give you a fine.
 The amount of the fine will depend on the circumstances;

-This information was last updated 22 July 2010.
+This information was last updated 10 July 2013.